Partition regularity in imaginary quadratic rings of integers: Precise statements of the main results

-We remark that Theorem \ref{C22intro} applies to any number field not just the imaginary quadratic ones.
+We remark that Theorem \ref{C22intro} applies to any number field not just the quadratic imaginary ones.
 When $K=\Q$, Theorem \ref{C22intro} is the standard version of Hal\'asz's theorem.
-The major application of Theorem \ref{C22intro} in this paper is that it allows us to prove the classification theorem (Theorem \ref{characterization}).
-We believe that Theorem \ref{C22intro} could lead to other applications in number theory in the future.
+Although Theorem \ref{C22intro} is only valid for $\mf I(K)$-domained functions, it turns out that this is good enough for the proof of Theorem~\ref{characterization} (for $\OK$-domained functions).